 - Studies of rent control in other areas have shown average rent increases of between 13% and 46%.

-Flaw 4: Rent Control is Regressive and causes Disparate Impact
+Flaw 4: Rent Control is Regressive and has a Racist Disparate Impact on People of Color

 - In the 1970’s, a third of rent controlled tenants were in the top 50% of household income.